 In Việt Nam, turmeric has a long history as a healing agent, used both internally and on the skin.
 Andrea Nguyen, in her first cookbook, Into the Vietnamese Kitchen, mentions that fresh turmeric “was traditionally rubbed on cuts or bruises to promote healing.”
 Today, turmeric skin creams are sold for treatment of mosquito bites and heat rash, prevention of scars, and more.
-Some of my friends in Huế use fresh or powdered turmeric as the main ingredient in a mask to cure acne, although as Oanh discovered, it can also cause acne in people with a sensitivity.
+Some friends in Huế use masks made with fresh or powdered turmeric to cure acne, although as Oanh discovered, it can also cause acne in people with a sensitivity.

 Việt Nam has recently become one of a handful of countries using nanotechnology to produce a turmeric-based drug called Nano-Curcumin, used to treat cancer.
 Curcumin, the anti-oxidant, anti-inflammatory chemical in the plant, can suppress growth of cancerous cells, but it isn’t easily dissolved in water and therefore not easily absorbed in the body.
 Combined with nanoparticles, the curcumin becomes more bioavailable.

-The vibrant colour and earthy flavour of turmeric feature in a number of Vietnamese dishes, from stews and curries to the southern bánh xeò (sizzling pancake—a crispy yellow pancake stuffed with fresh herbs, pork and shrimp) and its smaller, denser Huế cousin, bánh khoái (happy pancake).
-I cook with both fresh and dried turmeric, and combine the latter with rice flour and coconut milk to make the batter for bánh xèo.
+The vibrant colour and earthy flavour of turmeric feature in various Vietnamese dishes, from stews and curries to the southern bánh xeò (sizzling pancake—a crispy yellow pancake stuffed with fresh herbs, pork and shrimp) and its smaller, denser Huế cousin, bánh khoái (happy pancake).
+To make the batter for bánh xèo, I combine dried turmeric with rice flour and coconut milk.

 I made these bánh xeò—as I always do—based on Nicole Routhier’s recipe in The Foods of Vietnam.
 I also love her recipe for bánh tôm chiên, crisp nests of sweet potato and shrimp with a whisper of turmeric.
 Here’s a shot of some bánh khoái I enjoyed at one of my fave places for this dish in Huế (Bánh Khoái Hạnh, 11 Phó Đức Chính).